 These feelings were very special and remained in her memory.
 She would sketch peoples faces obsessively and carried out anatomical drawings until she learnt everything she could about the human body.

 In 1970, frances moved to London and lived in Elstree.
-She attended a local sculpture class to learn how to create the armchair, the wire support that prevents clay from collapsing during the sculpting process.
+She attended a local sculpture class to learn how to create the armature, the wire support that prevents clay from collapsing during the sculpting process.
 By this stage, Frances realised she had found her passion in working with clay.
 She simply could not stop!
 Large sculpture of her father playing the violin followed which she considers a very special piece.

 In 1993, Harrods of Knightsbridge offered Frances a commission to create bronze sculptures which were sold in their store.
 During this period a friend commissioned her to make bronzes of a number of musicians including Paganini,Brahms,Paul Tortelier, Yehudi Menuhin and Nigel Kennedy.
 Her career as a sculptor had begun!